Maximizing Supply Chain Strategy: A 10-Step Guide

 Step 4: Evaluate your current technology and infrastructure

-Technology and infrastructure play an important role in supply chain operations.
+Technology and infrastructure play an important role in supply chain optimization.
 Infrastructure is the highway that allows the supply chain to keep moving.
 Meanwhile, technology makes up the tools that enable your supply chain to harvest data, automate processes, increase efficiency, and track performance.

 But having technology and infrastructure already in place doesn’t mean either is necessarily sufficient for the company’s needs.